 Can I deduct losses from exchange hacks or scams?

-It was possible to claim tax deductions on casualty losses in the past, but this changed after the passing of the Tax Cuts and Jobs Act in 2017.
-The current ruling says that you can only claim deductions if “the loss is caused by a federally declared disaster declared by the President”.
+In the past, it was possible to claim tax deductions on casualty losses, but this changed after the passing of the Tax Cuts and Jobs Act in 2017.
+The current ruling says that you can only claim deductions if “the loss is caused by a federally declared disaster declared by the President.”

-This is not the case if you have lost your crypto from an exchange hack or a scam attempt.
-In any case, we recommend that you consult a tax professional for advice if you are in doubt about your particular situation.
+This is not true if you have lost your crypto from an exchange hack or a scam attempt.
+In any case, we recommend that you consult a tax professional for advice if you doubt your particular situation.

 How can I report my taxes from DeFi?

-The IRS has not yet issued any specific tax guidance on transactions with DeFi protocols such as Uniswap, Aave, or Compound.
-The best approach until then is to look at the current guidance for buying, selling, exchanging, and receiving cryptocurrency to deduce the best approach for reporting DeFi taxes today.
+The IRS has not yet issued specific tax guidance on transactions with DeFi protocols such as Uniswap, Aave, or Compound.
+Until then, the best approach is to look at the current guidance for buying, selling, exchanging, and receiving cryptocurrency to deduce the best approach for reporting DeFi taxes today.

 The general rule is that capital gains tax is triggered for all cryptocurrency disposals, while income tax is triggered each time you receive new tokens as interest, staking rewards, etc.